Stock indexes slip on Wall Street following 4 straight gains

-Stocks edged lower in morning trading on Wall Street Wednesday following four straight days of gains.
+Stocks fell in afternoon trading on Wall Street Wednesday following four straight days of gains.

 Markets have been rising this week as talks between Russia and Ukraine seemed to show progress and following encouraging data on consumer confidence.